usamaalidev/Note-App/README.md

 - [x] Display User Notes
 - [x] Addding Loading until data being displayed
+- [ ] Add drag and drop functionality to reorder Notes

 ### Add Note

 - [x] use Sweat Alert when added successfully.
 - [x] make description of note to be at most 3 lines.
 - [x] add read more functionality to each note.
-- [ ] add read more button only if text exceed 3 lines
+- [x] add read more button only if text exceed 3 lines
 - [x] Change Add page to SweatAlert.

 ### Delete Note